naveenmicrolise/technical-test/MATD-test.md

 ##Languages

-You may use any language of your choice.
-We would prefer that you use a language that will help you show off your skills in building test automation frameworks, rather than one that you are unfamiliar with.
+We would prefer that you use C# because at Microlise we use C# in building test automation frameworks.

-The language we use at Microlise for test automation is C# and javascript.

 ##Test frameworks

-The two most common styles of test framework that we use are Specification by Example(rspec) and BDD(cucumber).
+The most common style of test framework that we use is BDD(cucumber).
 Bonus points if you use these.

 ##Documentation